gerph/riscos-presenter/rougol/talk.md

 # JFPatch-as-a-Service
 ## What is the service?

-* Takes its inspiration from Matthew Godbolt's Compiler explorer - _https://godbolt.org/_
+* Takes its inspiration from Matt Godbolt's Compiler explorer - _https://godbolt.org/_

 ![](jfpaas-home (width=100% height=100%))